Jaysyn904/NWNDS/README.md

 # NWNDS_Haks
-Respository for the compiles hak files for NWN Dark Sun
+Respository for the compiled hak files for NWN Dark Sun